mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fixed conflict with "Better Font Awesome" plugin which in some cases would prevent the enqueuing of the Font Awesome library.

 = 1.6 =
 * Misc fixes to JS to properly target ACF fields in the DOM (based on changes to the ACF structure).
 This should resolve issues with duplicate, or missing select2 fields when picking font awesome icons.